UNIONIZATION: WHAT TO EXPECT

 PREPARATION FOR BARGAINING

 You have recognized the staff union.
-What can you expect?
+What’s Next?

 Union recognition is a milestone to be celebrated, as both parties work to prepare for negotiations.
 This period also begins the “status quo period.”
 Until a final agreement is reached, management is required to maintain wages, benefits, employment policies, and working conditions.
 That doesn’t mean everything comes to a standstill.
 The union and management are quite busy during this “time between”.
 This is the time to gather information about current policies and practices, select and train bargaining committees, and maintain communication with the union.